larsxschneider/git/.github/CONTRIBUTING.md

 ## Contributing to Git

 Thanks for taking the time to contribute to Git!
 Please be advised, that the Git community does not use github.com for their contributions.
 Instead, we use a [mailing list](http://public-inbox.org/git/) for code submissions, code reviews, and bug reports.

+Nevertheless, you can use the [submitGit](http://submitgit.herokuapp.com/) project to submit the commits of your Pull Requests to our mailing list.

 Please [read the maintainer notes](http://repo.or.cz/w/git.git?a=blob_plain;f=MaintNotes;hb=todo) to learn how the Git project is managed, and how you can work with it.